Immigration Health Surcharge (IHS)

 Refunds are processed by UKVI and can take several weeks.
 The visa application fee (separate from IHS) is generally not refunded on refusal.

-2025/2026 Updates
+2025/2026 updates

 The IHS has increased several times since its introduction at £200/year in 2015: